Self-Publishing Fiction? Try Nonfiction Writing

 There are so many ways you can monetize a blog.

-The biggest plus for using a blog as an income source is that you are in total control.
+The biggest plus of using a blog as an income source is that you are in total control.
 You don’t have a contract with anyone.
 You can make your own decisions about every facet of your online business.

 On top of that, the setup and ongoing costs are minimal for a self-hosted WordPress blog.

-This post was not to convince self-publishing fiction writers to drop what they are doing or give up on their dreams.
+I didn’t write this article to convince self-publishing fiction writers to drop what they are doing or give up on their dreams.

 In fact, photography blogs are among the most profitable.